Without our corporate sponsors, individual donors and partners we will not be able to make a difference in the daily lives of our clients.

 Souper Troopers provides specific events and services that allow the homeless to be seen and heard.
 Our aim is to share dignity, love and respect while empowering the Troopers to make sustainable changes in their lives.

 UnlockD is a youth talent development business focused on preparing young job seekers to kick start their careers.
 We offer integrated training and development solutions to ease unemployed and unskilled youth into the world of work.
-We source unemployed and unskilled talent; unlock their potential; and place them in our network of partners for work-experience and employment.
+We source unemployed and unskilled talent; unlock their potential, and place them in our network of partners for work-experience and employment.

 Individual donors and volunteers

 Without the contribution of the public and all the individual donations and help from volunteers, our work will not be able to continue.
-For many people homelessness is not a charity of choice so we do not have enough money to employ people or pay for work, yet we need the hands to carry the load.
+For many people, homelessness is not a charity of choice so we do not have enough money to employ people or pay for work, yet we need the hands to carry the load.
 The funds we raise contribute directly to our operational costs, and there is always something to do for our friends and volunteers.

 Creative and content partners

-We thank everyone who have joined us on the journey of telling our story, who believe in us and in changing our clients’ lives.
+We thank everyone who has joined us on the journey of telling our story, who believe in us and in changing our clients’ lives.
 No money intended to serve our organisation was spent on the name change, our new identity or the update of any of our collateral.

 Those individuals who are interested and involved in our cause, who through their services, talent and time help us raise awareness.